redesunlu/netkit-doc/faq.en.md

 ### Is it possible to run commands automatically when starting a virtual machine?

 Yes, it is.
-Inside each laboratory there is a file with the same name as the virtual machine, with extension `.startup`.
+Inside each laboratory there is a file with the same name as the virtual machine, with a `.startup` extension.
 For example, in the webserver laboratory there are `client.startup` and `server.startup`, both of which contain the commands that are executed after starting the client and server machines, respectively.

-Just add the lines that you want to execute at the end of the file corresponding to the virtual machine that you're interested in and those commands will be executed after that VM has started.
-Remember to keep an eye on the syntax of each command, as any error will render those commands inneffective.
+Just add the lines that you want to execute at the end of the file whose name matches the virtual machine that you're interested in, and those commands will be executed after that VM has started.
+Remember to pay attention to the syntax of each command, as any error will render those commands inneffective.

 ### Is it possible to access the host files from a virtual machine?
 How?